What’s the Advantage of Blogging for Small Business Owners? – With Tips & Tricks

 And your target audience is going to find you *that much easier*.

-But remember, if you want your blog articles to show up on page one of Google they have to be done the right way.
+But remember, if you want your blog articles to show up on page one of Google, you have to write high-quality content, and find/use the right SEO-keywords (by using an SEO tool like KeySearch or Semrush for example).

 2. Get more clients & make more sales.